 With the History Filter, you define rules that control the types of events the monitoring service writes into Event History concerning your monitored servers.
 If an event doesn't meet the criteria you've defined in the History Filter, information about that event isn't written to your SentryOne database.

 Using the History Filter, you may choose to ignore certain types of events, as you can filter multiple columns including Duration, Message Text, and Run Status.
 The filter was designed with flexibility in mind.
 For example, you may define a filter as simple as Event Duration being greater than five seconds, or you may choose to create complex filter conditions, using conditional groups and multiple logical operators.

 Depending on your environment and the type of information you collect, using a History Filter with the various Event Sources can also decrease the size of your SentryOne database.
 On busy servers, applying a History Filter tailored for those specific environments can also significantly reduce the amount of noise, leaving you with a smaller set of actionable information.
 One powerful application of the source History Filter is that it can be used with the Windows Event Logs source.
-The Windows Event Logs source is available when you are monitoring your computer with Win Sentry.
+The Windows Event Logs source is available when you are monitoring a Windows target.